emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 Requires at least: 2.9
 Tested up to: 3.8
-Stable tag: 6.4.3
+Stable tag: 6.4.4
 License: GPLv2 or later

 E-MAILiT sharing plugin help people share your posts and/or pages using any service, such as Facebook, Twitter, WhatsApp & Foursquare.

 == Description ==

 > E-MAILiT Share Buttons can be placed anywhere in your site and contain a searchable menu of every applicable service, with the most popular displayed by default.
-You can also show/hide the counter or even remove the button itself (using the Third-party Share Buttons instead), place your buttons in both position - top and bottom of a page/article and set your own ''via @Twitter Username''.
+You can also show/hide the counter or even remove the button itself (using the Third-party Share Buttons instead), place your buttons in both position - top and bottom of a page/article, get social stats without registration and set your own ''via @Twitter Username''.

 <a href="http://www.e-mailit.com">Share Buttons</a> (demo)